You can’t make more time as you lead through the in-between.

 Banyan trees grow aerial roots — roots that extend from their branches and slowly reach toward the ground.
 For a while, they hang unanchored and exposed.
 In time, they take root and become part of the trunk.

-Adaptive leadership works in a similar way.
+Adaptive leadership unfolds in a similar way.

+Through the in-between, you begin to grow new roots inside before you know where you will stand outside.
 This can feel unstable and exposed, especially if you’re used to firm ground and clear direction.

 This phase is often misunderstood.
 It’s treated as something to fix, bypass, or move through as quickly as possible.
 But that urgency is part of the problem.